 - General information about public life and social distancing in Germany

 - How do the temporary online classes work?
 Since March 2020, we have been using MS Teams for our online classes.
-You will receive details about the Winter Semester 2020/2021 by your professors in time.
+You will receive details at a later date or directly from your professors.

 - General questions about study life during a pandemic

 Covid-19 guidelines at Karlshochschule

 - Data collection: Everyone has to register upon entry of the university.
 You can register at the Service Desk and at the library though a form, or you can use the QR-code which is attached to the Service Desk.
 Conforming to these regulations, the data is destroyed after 14 days.

 - Library: Information about library use

 - Disinfection: The university provides disinfectant stations around the entrances, the lavatories, and in the hallways around campus.

 - Distance: There are mandatory distance regulations of at least 1.5 meters that apply to the entire university campus (library, classrooms, break areas, Service Desk, etc.) - inside and outside the classrooms

 - You maintain the air ventilation in the classrooms (at least 2 open windows with a ventilator facing outwards and the door as open as possible